 You will receive your screening invitation, free screening test kit and other program information through the post around the time of your birthday.

-The screening kit includes an instruction sheet that guides you through the sampling process.
-If you would like help to understand the instructions contact the Test Helpline 1800 738 365.
+The home test kit includes an instruction sheet that explains how to do the test.
+If you would like help to understand the instructions contact the Test Kit Helpline 1800 930 998 (if you received your kit in 2017 contact 1800 738 365).
 They will talk to you about the test and how to do it.

 Complete the test as soon as you can.
 If your test is damaged or has expired, contact the Program Information Line on 1800 118 868 and ask for a replacement kit.
 If you have any of the symptoms associated with bowel cancer contact your doctor.